 Created in 2013, the Pac-12 Student-Athlete Health and Well-Being Initiative (SAHWBI) is a collective effort between the Pac-12 and all 12 member universities to find ways to reduce injuries, share current best practices and latest studies and conduct research to uncover new ways to keep student-athletes as safe as possible.

-Student-Athlete Research Opportunity: Pac-12 Student-Athlete Research and Travel Awards
+2023 Pac-12 Student-Athlete Research and Travel Awards Opportunity

-Travel funding is available for student-athletes from Pac-12 institutions for research projects related to student-athlete health and well-being using data collected from the Health Analytics Program’s ‘Research Portal’.
-The Research Portal contains de-identified information on student athlete injury and illness, including concussion and COVID-19 testing.
-This includes demographic, injury, event, exposure, and outcome data.
+Travel funding is available for student-athletes from Pac-12 institutions for research projects related to student-athlete health and well-being using data collected from the Health Analytics Program’s ‘Research Portal.'
 Projects should answer a simple research question.

 What has been the trend of ACL injuries in female compared to male soccer athletes?

-Students-athletes will be expected to present a poster type session of their findings at the Pac-12 Student-Athlete Health Conference (May 13-14, 2022) and should identify a research mentor at their institution, or through the Pac-12, to assist in fully developing the research question and with data analysis.
-For help identifying a research mentor talk to your team physician, athletic trainer or the Pac-12 Research Development Director (firstname.lastname@example.org).
+Students-athletes will be expected to present a poster type session of their findings at the Pac-12 Student-Athlete Health Conference (May 11-13, 2023) and should identify a research mentor at their institution, or through the Pac-12, to assist in fully developing the research question and with data analysis.
+For help identifying a research mentor talk to your team physician, athletic trainer or the Student-Athlete Health and Wellness Board member at your institution.

 The Pac-12 Student-Athlete Health and Well-Being Initiative (SAHWBI) is a collective effort between the Conference and our member universities to find ways to keep student athletes safe, and we’d like to collaborate with interested partners to improve our research.